-Tambov (also spelled Tambow) is a city in Russia, an administrative center of Tambov region.
-It is standing on the river Tsna (the Volga River basin), 453 km from Moscow.
-Tambov is a railway juncture on South-Eastern railway, lines to Saratov and Kamyshin start here.
+Tambov is a city in Russia, the capital of the Tambov region, standing on the Tsna River (the Volga River basin), 459 km south-east of Moscow.

-From the mid-18th century, Tambov started developing as a trade and economic center of a large agricultural district.
-In 1781, the first plan of the city’s construction was affirmed as well as the coat of arms of Tambov depicting a golden beehive and three bees on a blue-green background.
+Since the mid-18th century, Tambov began to develop as a commercial and economic center of a large agricultural district.
+In 1781, the coat of arms of Tambov was adopted depicting a golden beehive and three bees on a blue-green background.

-The city “jumped” ahead at the end of the 18th century, when G.R.Derzhavin was a vice-gerent.
-Thanks to him the streets of the city are geometrically strict and convenient.
+The town received a boost in its development at the end of the 18th century, when G.R.Derzhavin was a vice-gerent.
+Thanks to him the streets of present Tambov are geometrically straight.
 Besides, he founded a theater, a printing house, the first in Russia provincial newspaper “Tambovskiye izvestia” and a school.

-Originally the name of the city was written like “Tonbov” and was related to a possible place where a fortress was founded - on the river Lipovitsa opposite Mordovian village Tonbov and the river Tonbov.
-Although the city was founded in another place it retained its original name.
+Originally the name of the town was written as “Tonbov” and was related to a possible place where the fortress was founded - on the Lipovitsa River, opposite the Mordovian village of Tonbov and the Tonbov River.
+Although the town was founded in another place it retained its original name.

-The climate of Tambov city area is defined by its geographical position.
-The climate is of moderate continental type, all the seasons are clearly defined.
-The average temperature of the coldest month (January) is about -9 degrees Celsius, the warmest (July) - about +20 degrees Celsius.
+The climate is temperate continental.
+The average temperature of the coldest month (February) is about minus 7.8 degrees Celsius, the warmest (July) - plus 20.4 degrees Celsius.

 Tambov places of interest

 Tambov has lively streets and quarters all in green, high new buildings and cozy old houses, old-fashioned small streets and alleys with fountains.